jeetrex17/jeetrex17.github.io/_posts/2025-10-09-making-shell-in-c.md

 If there is a command, it loops through our list of builtins ("cd", "help", "exit").
 If it finds a match, it runs the corresponding function (like `jeet_cd`) and returns.

 If the loop finishes and finds *no match*, it means the command isn't a builtin.
 In that case, it just calls `jeet_launch` to run it as an external program.

+**Thanks for reading it , hope this helps anyone who wanna learn , here it the [Github rpeo](https://github.com/jeetrex17/Mini_shell_in_c) for this project as well , and if any of the point or part contains misinformation pls contact me on [X](https://x.com/JeetRex) i will fix it ASAP.**